basliq/basliq-documentation/README.md

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

-If you don't have node or npm installed, visit te official website for [node](https://nodejs.org/en) and install the `LTS` version of node and you should be good to continue.
+If you don't have node or npm installed, visit the official website for [node](https://nodejs.org/en) and install the `LTS` version of node and you should be good to continue.

 `cd` into the root of the project and enter the following command to install the required packages: